gregfullard/workstation-scripts/README.md

 Note: This set of scripts and playbooks are developed for Ubuntu ONLY Also Note: I'm still having issues running the installation of Wine on 17.10, so I'm only installing Wine on 16.04

+# Prerequisite
+This script will connect to your github account using SSH.
+So you will first need to manually copy your ssh keys into the .ssh folder.
+Additionally, make sure that the key files are given apprpriate permissions with
+* chmod 600 id_rsa
+* chmod 600 id_rsa.pub

 # Run it
 ```shell
 wget -qO- https://raw.github.com/gregfullard/workstation-scripts/master/bootstrap.sh | bash